CA ANZ’s Rapid Move to Online Exams and Beyond—A Case Study of Six Weeks from Start to Delivery

-During a virtual knowledge sharing event for professional accountancy organization on the race to online examinations during COVID-19, Simon Hann of the Chartered Accountants Australia + New Zealand (CA ANZ) said that the rapid move to online exams due to COVID-19 within a period six weeks required – in short – blood, sweat, and tears.
+During a virtual knowledge sharing event for professional accountancy organizations on the race to online examinations during COVID-19, Simon Hann of the Chartered Accountants Australia + New Zealand (CA ANZ) said that the rapid move to online exams due to COVID-19 within a period six weeks required – in short – blood, sweat, and tears.
 In its report, Our rapid move to online exams and beyond, CA ANZ shares its journey.

 CA ANZ’s move to online exams was originally planned as part of an ambitious project to redesign their Chartered Accountant (CA) Program to empower a new wave of Chartered Accountants with work-ready, future-focused skills.
 Project activity focused on procuring a single vendor that could offer a technology solution that would digitize assessment delivery and enable remote marking while providing in-person invigilation by hosting exams across a global network of test centers.
 With a timeline of 12 months to the first pilot, it was an ambitious target.